rachelstarry/get-started-with-tableau/getting-started-with-tableau-public.md

 ### 2.2 - Discrete and continuous data

 You may notice that most of our dimensions are coded in Tableau as blue - their icons are blue and a blue bubble appears around the names of the dimensions.
-Most of the measures, however, are green.
+All of our measures, however, are green.
 This is because Tableau indicates **discrete data** using the color blue and **continuous data** using the color green.
 Discrete (also known as categorical or qualitative) data has values that are divided into discrete categories or classes, whereas continuous (also known as sequential or continuously varying) data has values that can be found anywhere within a range of possible values, such as the numbers from zero to a million.

 While **most dimensions are discrete** and **most measures are continuous**, this may not be the case 100% of the time.
 In our dataset, the Year column, which is a dimension, is green because the Year values fall into a numeric range (in this case, between 1960 and 2014).